RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

-forwardProxy | Identifies the originating IP address and other headers of a client connecting to a web server through an HTTP proxy. enabledDrivers | List of drivers that are allowed to be used, if the list is empty - all drivers are allowed. disabledDrivers  | List of drivers that are prohibited for use, if the list is empty - all drivers are allowed. enableReverseProxyAuth  | Enabling the authorization mechanism for more details can be found here. defaultAuthProvider | Provider that will be used for authorization by default. enabledAuthProviders | List of allowed authorization providers, if the property is absent - all providers are allowed.
+forwardProxy | Identifies the originating IP address and other headers of a client connecting to a web server through an HTTP proxy. enabledDrivers | List of drivers that are allowed to be used, if the list is empty - all drivers are allowed. disabledDrivers  | List of drivers that are prohibited for use, if the list is empty - all drivers are allowed. enableReverseProxyAuth  | Enabling reverse proxy authorization mechanism for more details can be found [here](https://github.com/dbeaver/cloudbeaver/wiki/Reverse-proxy-header-authentication). defaultAuthProvider | Provider that will be used for authorization by default. enabledAuthProviders | List of allowed authorization providers, if the property is absent - all providers are allowed.